Inertia-Lighting/staff-handbook/topics/chain-of-command/team-leaders.md

 - Head of Administrators and Moderators
 - Head of Developers
 - Head of Marketing and Media
-- Head of Customer Support & Public Relations
+- Head of Customer Support and Public Relations

 ## Meme
 ![Star Wars Meme](/assets/media/images/meme--yes-my-lord--company-management-team-leaders.gif)